TommyLucarelli/ing-sw-2021-lombardo-lucarelli-magliani/README.md

 In order to build and execute this project Java 15 is required.

 After cloning the repository, run `mvn package` to build the project and run tests.
-Run `mvn javadoc:javadoc` to generate the project's documentation.

 ### Starting the project